- New York’s 2018 apple production was roughly on par with the state’s 5-year average.1

 - Prices for fresh apples nationally, have been trending higher than both last year as well as the 5-year average since the beginning of 2019.2

 - Apple exports to Mexico, our largest customer, are 26% lower, year-over-year, due to retaliatory tariffs in the US-Canada-Mexico steel and aluminum trade dispute.
 However, their purchasing has accelerated following the resolution of this dispute and the lifting of tariffs in May.
 Mexico typically imports roughly 10% of total US apple production.

 - Early forecasts are that the 2019 crop will be large.
-With the current trade disputes, a large crop could be difficult to sell, pushing prices lower.2
+With the current trade uncertainty, a large crop could be difficult to sell, pushing prices lower.3

-Good growing conditions led to an above average crop in the East for 2018.
-Juice grape prices have been low for years, but major processors seem to have balanced inventory more closely with demand, which should lead to higher pay prices this year.
-Winter conditions were favorable in the East, and wood growth on vines indicates another strong crop for 2019.
+- Prices have been low for years, but major processors seem to have balanced inventory more closely with demand, which should lead to higher pay prices this year.

-- Reports indicate that visitor counts continue to decline slightly as craft beverage options expand, but overall retail spending is keeping pace or slightly higher than last year.
+- Reports indicate that visitor counts are down slightly as craft beverage options expand and dilute the number of visitors among a greater number of outlets, but overall retail spending is keeping pace or slightly greater than last year.
 The increase in retail sales is mainly in increased tasting fees, non-wine sales and slightly increased wine prices rather than increases in cases sold.

-- Nationally, total wine consumption growth has flattened since 2013.
-Ten years ago, consumption growth was around five percent, which has since fallen to between one and two percent.
+- Nationally, total wine sales increased 4% in the past year.
 Sales growth has largely been due to higher price points rather than increased volume.
 Direct-to-consumer sales have been strong.

-- The cranberry market continues to struggle with low prices from independent handlers, below cost of production.
+- The cranberry market continues to struggle with low prices from both independent handlers and Ocean Spray, both being below cost of production.

 1 New York Apple Association